ThinkbotsAreFree/logo.eno/README.md

 procedures can access anything defined in the level they're defined in, and in higher (containing) levels.

-you execute a procedure using `call`.
+you can execute a procedure with `call`.

 ### scope

 there is no shadowing. if you use a name that's already used in higher (containing) levels, then you're playing with the same toy, not another "local" one.

+shadowing only occurs through functions/procedures parameters.

-names assigned in a section don't live outside of the section they're defined in.
+names declared in a section don't live outside of the section they're declared in.

 ### call / jump / spawn